Andrewodwyer/vintage_drums/README.md

 Fix, If the key is not sort in the request.GET.items, skip sort and generates hidden inputs for the other query parameters, hiding the parameters keeps the current parameters like category or q. adding sort='current value’

-2. Pagination Issue
+2. Pagination Issue:
 Adding the option of sorting by price and rating means that the urls would need to be unique so the filter of categories or q would remain in the url and the next and previous pagination would only apply to that search criteria.
 Using DTL for the href for has previous, page number and next.
 There was an additional step needed.
 A number of if statement had to be added for category and sort. ie. If the sort parameter exists in the URL query parameters (GET request), it appends &sort=value(value of price, rating) to preserve the current sorting.

 #### Long order number
 - The order number was going out of the container on smaller devices.
-To stop this I used     word-break: break-word; in the css to wrap the number to the next line
+To stop this I used  overflow-wrap: break-word; in the css to wrap the number to the next line

 <hr>